- Modified citrus pectin

 Pectin has been shown to be effective in treating diarrhea in children with persistent diarrhea.

-Cancer prevention and treatment
+- Cancer prevention and treatment

 Laboratory and animal studies have shown that pectin has anticancer properties.
 Human studies are needed to verify these results.

 Modified Citrus Pectin (MCP) acts as a ligand for galectin-3, which plays a major role in tumor formation and progression (7) (8).
 Binding of MCP to galectin-3 was shown to inhibit tumor growth, angiogenesis, and metastasis in vivo.
 MCP is thought to render galectin-3 incapable of binding its receptors that would result in angiogenesis (9).
-Galectin-3 is also found on prostate cancer cells and in prostate tissue.
-In another study, MCP was shown to increase the doubling time of prostate-specific antigen (PSA) presumably by binding galectin-3 (6).
-Pectin was also shown to induce apoptosis in adenocarcinoma cells in vitro via caspase-3 activity resulting in DNA degradation (1).
+Galectin-3 is also found in prostate cancer cells and prostate tissue.
+In another study, MCP was shown to increase doubling time of prostate-specific antigen (PSA), presumably by binding galectin-3 (6).
+Pectin induced apoptosis in adenocarcinoma cells in vitro via caspase-3 activity resulting in DNA degradation (1).